-** Low range = cost + 0.5 contingency; High range = cost + 1.35 contingency

-Table 5-2 HFT Preliminary DOE cost summary.Funding
+Table 5-2 HFT Preliminary DOE cost summary.

+Add words on how cost range was achieved--

+Funding

 The HFT MIE project will be entirely funded by DOE-NP.
-Workforce contributed at no cost to DOE by the Institut Pluridisciplinaire Hubert Curien, Strasbourg, France, is expected to develop the final version of the MIMOSTAR 4 chip to be used for the patch pixel detector in 2009 – 2011, and the final version of the ultimate chip to be used in the final version of the full PXL detector for the second phase of the project leading to CD-4.
-Engineering labor contributed at no cost to DOE by SUBATECH Ecole des Mines, Nantes, is developing parts of the layout for the SSD electronics upgrade.
+Workforce contributed at no cost to DOE by the Institut Pluridisciplinaire Hubert Curien, Strasbourg, France, is committed to develop the final version of the MIMOSTAR 4 chip to be used for the patch pixel detector in 2009 – 2011, and the final version of the ultimate chip to be used in the final version of the full PXL detector for the second phase of the project leading to CD-4.
+Engineering labor at a level of 0.6 FTE in 2010-2011 contributed at no cost to DOE by SUBATECH Ecole des Mines, Nantes, is developing parts of the layout for the SSD electronics upgrade.

-The planned DOE funding profile as of April 2010 is shown in Table 5-3.
+The planned DOE funding profile is shown in Table 5-3.